 Rifle Coues hunts take place in three seasons in unit 23.
 The late October "general" hunt is first.
 A second "general" season takes place two weeks later in mid-November.
 The third rifle season take place though the later half of December.
 The second season tags offer the best draw odds.
 First season tags are the next best for draw odds and offer a generally better hunting experience than second season tags.
 The third season December tags are the most difficult to draw, offer the longest period of time to hunt, and take place during the pre-rut period when the hunting conditions are much cooler than the early hunts.

 What does it take to draw a 23 Coues Whitetail permit for residents and non-residents?

-First season October tags for Residents of Arizona in 2019 took from 3-7 Bonus Points to guarantee.
-With no Bonus Points the draw odds were 12.7%.
-For Non-Residents 2-7 Bonus Points secured your spot to hunt 23 and at 0 points odds were 11.9%.
+First season October tags for Residents of Arizona in 2020 took from 3-7 Bonus Points to guarantee drawing.
+With no Bonus Points the draw odds were ~12%.
+For Non-Residents 2-7 Bonus Points secured your spot to hunt unit 23.

 Second season November tags again take Residents 3-7 Bonus Points.
 At zero points, odds are ~18%.
 For Non-Residents it takes 2-6 Bonus Points and ~18% odds at 0 points as well.

 The late December rifle (third season) tags for Residents took 8-11 Bonus Points and for Non-Residents 15-16 Bonus Points.
 With 0 points, Resident odds are1.9% and NR odds are1.5%.